-Students who wish to withdraw from their program of study must follow the procedure outlined below: Students must submit a request for program withdrawal.
-Students must notify the Office of Student Services, in writing, of their intent to withdraw from their program of study.
+Students who wish to withdraw from their program of study must follow the procedure outlined below:

+Students must submit a request for program withdrawal.
+Students must notify the Office of Student Services, in writing, of their intent to withdraw from their program.
 All students must send their request via their NSU email account or via U.S. mail (see contact information below).
-Students must include their full name, NSU ID number, program name, effective date for program withdrawal, and cluster number (if applicable).
+Students must include their full name, NSU ID number, program and specialization information, effective date for program withdrawal, and cluster number (if applicable).

-- 1. Upon receipt of written notification from the student, the Admissions Department will process the program withdrawal.
-A comment will be posted in the NSU Banner system as a confirmation of the transaction. - The Admissions Department will send official program withdraw notification to the student via U.S. mail and NSU email. - 3.
-A copy of the program withdrawal letter will be sent to the Enrollment Processing Services (EPS), placed in Banner, and in the student's academic file.
+- Upon receipt of written notification from the student, the Admissions Department in the Office of Student Services will process the program withdrawal.
+A comment will be posted in the NSU Banner system as a confirmation of the transaction. - 2.
+The Admissions Department in the Office of Student Services will send official program withdraw notification to the student via U.S. mail and NSU email. - A copy of the program withdrawal letter will be sent to the Enrollment Processing Services (EPS), and noted on the student's academic record.

-Students who are enrolled in courses during a term/session coinciding with the dates of program withdrawal must drop those courses by following the Course Withdrawal Procedure.
+Students who are enrolled in courses during a term/session coinciding with the dates of program withdrawal must drop those courses by following the course withdrawal procedure.
 Contact Information:

-Nova Southeastern University Abraham S. Fischler School of Education Office of Student Services Attention: Admissions Department 1750 NE 167th Street North Miami Beach, FL 33162 Email: admitteam@nova.edu
+Nova Southeastern University Abraham S. Fischler School of Education Office of Student Services Attention: Admissions Department 1750 NE 167th Street North Miami Beach, FL 33162

+North Miami Beach, FL 33162 Email: admitteam@nova.edu